 The apostle allowed the two brothers to come to their own conclusions but truthfully states the understandable conclusions of both sides.
 He proposed that Philemon should accept Onesimus, not as a slave, but as a fellow brother in Christ.

 From Paul’s letter to Philemon, we witness the power of great faith in God.
 Only He can move, grow, and change the human heart.
 Paul put his faith in the power of salvation, knowing Philemon’s life had been transformed by Christ to the point he hosted a church in his home, and, therefore, Paul hoped he would be open to the possibility of forgiveness and restoration with Onesimus.

 Onesimus was a slave, common to this ancient time period as a way to make a living or pay off debts, and not limited to a particular race.
 Freedom was usually able to be earned but running away was punishable by death.
 Paul referred to Onesimus as “son,” and through his letter, he presented a common thread of following Christ.

-Paul capped off his letter, not by telling Philemon what to do, but assuring him he trusted him to do what was right.
+Paul capped off his letter, not by telling Philemon what to do, but by assuring him he trusted him to do what was right.
 The lesson in reconciliation we receive is one to urge us to be peacekeepers.
 Not in the way the world works, by taking sides and directing orders, but by compassionately trying to understand both sides.
-When we see each brother in Christ as a loved and cherished child of God, we see clearer with God’s perspective.
+When we see each brother in Christ as a loved and cherished child of God, we see clearly with God’s grace.

 God, who sent Christ to give His life so we could be reconciled to Him, has given us the Holy Spirit.
 Believers can trust the indwelling Holy Spirit to move and mold hearts and minds to forgiveness and reconciliation.
 What we learn from the men in this letter is to yield our hearts in pursuit of Christ first, so we may see our brothers and sisters in Christ as God see them, and act accordingly, through the power of the Holy Spirit.